-Trek to Mustang via Teri la pass, Nar and Phu Village is one of the adventurous, nomadic and fully Tibetan cultural buffer zone.
-This trek has composition of 2 restricted areas Nar Phu Villages and upper Mustang crossing through the Teri La pass of 5595m.
+Trek to Mustang via Teri la pass, Nar and Phu Village is one of the adventurous, nomadic and fully Tibetan cultural with in buffer zone.
+This trek has combination of 2 restricted areas Nar Phu Villages and Upper Mustang crossing through the Teri La pass of 5595m.
 Nar & Phu villages are hidden village itself.
 The people life style is comparable to medieval age and joint houses and mud walled.
 The hidden valleys of Nar ,Phu,Teri la and Mustang, nestled between Tibet and the Nepalese Himalayas, have a quality that makes visitors deliberate the idea of perfection- of a place separate from the rest of the world.
 The area of walking will be wild and beautiful, trekking along ancient trade routes over a high pass to Upper Mustang .

 The Holi Kaligandaki river, Sculpted canyons and fantastic rock formations, medieval villages, ruined fortresses, royal palaces, unexplored cave complexes, Tibetan Buddhist Gompas, many Mani walls, Monastries, Chortens and ancient art ,painting and the amazing Caves on the colorful walls and snow-peaks describe this spectacular region, definitely enjoy you.
 This trek can be done fully camping (Tent sleeping) and possible only in between mid April to October.

 Trekking to Mustang Via Teri La Pass (5595m), Naar & Phu Village

 Day 1 – Arrival in Kathmandu 1340m